Generate a Mission Control support bundle

 Typically, you don’t need root access to run the host collectors and analyzers.

-However, depending on what is being collected, you might need to run the support-bundle
+However, depending on what the collector collects, you might need to run the support-bundle

 binary with elevated permissions.